vova4kin/vova4kin/README.md

 - **Senior judgment first, AI capability second.** I know which tool serves which task.
 AI is the medium, not the identity.
 - **One human relationship per engagement.** I stay across the relationship's life — Jindou Lee's "I hope to find a way to work together again" arrived ~10 years after his HappyCo V1.
-- **$10K minimum engagement, remote-first.** Not a fit for staffing-only briefs or hourly-rate shopping.

 ## Stack